cunnie/writings/i_am_become_forever.md

 photosensitive epilepsy."

-Max set up the apparatus, and although staring at the flashing lights was uncomfortable, it didn't inducs a seizure or brainwave anomalies.
+Max set up the apparatus, and although staring at the flashing lights was uncomfortable, it didn't induce a seizure or brainwave anomalies.

 The days was spent doing tests that were either uncomfortable (30 minute sauna) or very uncomfortable (3-minute ice bath).
 Julia didn't mind — she was not